The Benefits of Psychedelics

 Psychological Effects

-With regards to the effects of psychedelics on end-of-life anxiety treatment, the impact on patients’ mental state has proven to be significant.
+With regards to the effects of psychedelics on end-of-life anxiety treatment, the impact on patients’ mental states has proven to be significant.
 These substances are known to elicit profound and mystical experiences that can often offer a new perspective on life and death.
 Patients undergoing such treatments have reported feeling more intense emotions with greater clarity, heightened empathy towards others, and an increased sense of interconnectedness with nature.

 Furthermore, these psychological effects appear to be long-lasting.
 This is due in part to the fact that psychedelic treatments may help rewire maladaptive neural pathways in the brain associated with anxiety disorders.
 As a result, patients may experience less fear and anxiety surrounding death even after the acute trip experience is over.